sadeq220/docs/js/README.md

 **React Hooks**
 Functions starting with `use` are called Hooks. `useState` and `useEffect` are built-in Hooks provided by React.
 You can only call Hooks at the top of your components (or other Hooks).
+React 16.8.0 is the first release to support Hooks.
 > Hooks let you use more of React’s features without classes.

 `useState`: